lucasbpaiva/calculator/README.md

 instance, using exponential notation for big or small numbers introduced new bugs like 0 being displayed as 0e+0 but in the end it was a great opportunity for learning more about how JavaScript handles numbers and arithmetic operations.

+You can see the project live at https://lucasbpaiva.github.io/calculator/